Last Updated: July 29, 2022

 On March 11, 2020, it was reported that the Australian Taxation Office (ATO) had started sending tax notices to 350,000 Australians who had cryptocurrency transactions.

 Usually, for cost-benefit reasons, tax authorities focus on taxpayers with large amounts of omitted or underreported taxes.
-However, currently in Australia, the ATO seems to be cracking down on taxpayers with even small amounts of crypto transactions given the automated processes they have in place for generating tax letters and scanning for underreported transactions.
+However, currently, in Australia, the ATO seems to be cracking down on taxpayers with even small amounts of crypto transactions given the automated processes they have in place for generating tax letters and scanning for underreported transactions.

 This underscores the importance of accurate & complete cryptocurrency tax reporting and that no one is immune from the ATO oversight.

-How cryptocurrency taxes work in Australia
+How do cryptocurrency taxes work in Australia?

 In short, cryptocurrencies are subject to capital gain tax (CGT) and ordinary income tax in Australia, depending on the circumstances of the transaction.